microsoft/CSS-SystemCenter-ServiceManager/docs/SCSM-Diagnostic-Tool/index.md

 4. Follow the instructions.
 5. **Upload** the resulting zip file to Microsoft CSS.

-If you want to review the `Findings`, extract all files and folders in the resulting zip file, then run `ShowTheFindings.ps1`.
+If you want to review the `Findings`, copy the resulting zip file to a machine with internet connection, extract all files and folders into a folder, then run `ShowTheFindings.ps1` with right/click + **"Run with PowerShell"**.

 ## Minimum requirements